-Matched pairs are used as accents for a center stone in three- or five-stone rings.
+SIde stones are matched pairs of jewels that used as accents for a center stone in three- or five-stone rings.
 They are also used in earrings, usually as links in drop earrings.

-Side stones must complement, not overshadow the center stone they support.
+They also must complement but not overshadow the center stone they support.
 As a rule, side stones are kept one color grade below the center stone.

 Baguettes are the most common step-cut side stones used in three-stone engagement rings.
 Baguette, as a distinct diamond cut, was recognized at the dawn of the 20th century.
 Until then, the slender shards of a diamond crystal left after cleaving were simply discarded as unusable.